-Shark Tooth Pendants Are the Quintessential Hawaiian Gift
+Shark Tooth Pendants are the Quintessential Hawaiian Gift

 There are few gifts out there that give both a sense of place and history as a fossil mako shark tooth pendant.
 Perfect to wear as a necklace or a charm on a bracelet, this Hawaiian gift is perfect for those who have a love of history and the ocean.
 The Mako tooth's polished yellow, orange, ivory, and black hues complement the heavy gauge gold-hued hardware.
-It would pair perfectly with a thin gold chain for a complete jewelry gift set.
+It would pair perfectly with a thin silver chain for a complete jewelry gift set.

 For the Flexible Friend, Choose an Ammonite Fossil Gift

-One of the most recognizable fossils for its signature spiral-shaped shell, Ammonites can date back more than 400 million years and belong to a group of predators known as cephalopods that lived in the ocean.
+One of the most recognizable fossils for its signature spiral-shaped shell, ammonites can date back more than 400 million years and belong to a group of predators known as cephalopods that lived in the ocean.
 Scientists believe these animals of the species Cleoniceras ate crustaceans and zooplankton, among other marine life.
 These animals are distinguished by their complex shell structure that allows them to adjust to a variety of water depths.
 Ammonoids were among the most versatile sea creatures of their time, making these mesmerizing highly-polished fossil gifts the perfect present for a friend who's always been there, no matter the conditions.